madhavanpallan/WikiDoc/README.md

-# WikiDocs - A dataset of Wikipedia as a consumable format of Wikipedia pages for
+# WikiDocs - A dataset of Wikipedia as a consumable format of Wikipedia pages for NLP Projects.

 Introduction:- Wikipedia is one of the major free online encyclopedia and is created and edited by volunteers around the world and hosted by the Wikimedia Foundation.
 The corpora provided by Wikipedia is of significant use for the general research population in various domains of natural lanaguage processing.
 Chatbots are no stranger to data required for better modelling.
 Here we make available a Wikipedia corpus, which can be used for strong Natural language processing projects.The documents are in general available as definition and brief elaboration of the topic in question.